seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 composer require clue/socks-react
 {% endhighlight %}

 This library provides SOCKS4, SOCKS4a and SOCKS5 proxy client/server implementation for ReactPHP.
-In our case we need a client.
+In our case, we need a client.
 This client will be used to connect to a proxy server.
 Then our main HTTP client will use this proxy client to send connections through a proxy server.

 {% highlight php %}
 <?php